 No matter what your income level, you’ll still need health insurance when you’re over 65.
 Fortunately, Medicare is designed to provide health insurance coverage during your retirement years.
 What many people don’t realize, however, is that not all Medicare plans are created equal.
 When you enroll, you’ll need to decide whether you want Original Medicare (Parts A and B) or a Medicare Advantage Plan (Part C).
 If you choose Original Medicare, you’ll also need to determine if you need a supplement plan.

 You don’t have to make these decisions alone.
 A Medicare consultant at Americans for Life Financial Services can discuss your options and help you make the best decision based on your lifestyle and medical history.
 If you’re considering a Medicare Advantage Plan, we’ll help you make a comparison between different private insurers so that you can select the most financially prudent option.
-Make our Medicare advisory services part of your due diligence so that you can enjoy a comfortable retirement.

 What Are the Different Parts of Medicare?

 The first step towards a Medicare planning solution is understanding what Medicare covers.
 The first two parts of Medicare, A and B, are administered by the federal government.

 Part A covers medically-necessary hospital care, as well as home health, skilled nursing facility, and hospice care.
 This coverage will be free to you if you have paid Social Security taxes for at least ten years.
 If you have not, you will pay a monthly premium.

 Part B covers preventive care, medical equipment, lab testing, and most other medically-necessary doctors’ services.
 You will pay a monthly premium for this coverage, regardless of the length of time you’ve paid Social Security taxes.